infernoalert/nccjsectioncompliencechecker/README.md

    npm run dev
    ```

+The backend server will start on http://localhost:5000

-### Frontend Setup
+### 3. Start the Frontend Application

-1. Navigate to the frontend directory:
+1. Open a new terminal and navigate to the frontend directory:
    ```bash
    cd frontend
    ```